Aliya Janell Smolders As She Flaunts Curves In Dazzling Dress For Women Supporting Women Instagram Challenge

 “Thank you @jojogomezxo and all queens who messaged me this challenge,” she wrote.

 In the image, Aliya wore a stunning evening dress that hugged her curvaceous figure.
-The item of clothing appeared to be rows of dazzling sequins over a sheer material that showed off her killer curves.
+The clothing appeared to be a sheer material with rows of dazzling sequins.
 It plunged down low in the front and showed off plenty of the Instagram sensation’s ample cleavage.

 In the first snap, Aliya stood with her arm positioned over her head as she leaned against a wall.
 She rested her head gently on her arm as she stared seductively at the camera.
 Her hair was pulled back into a classic low bun at the nape of her neck and strands of her locks framed her face.